simonplend/workshop-node-validation-essentials/workshop/01-why-validation-is-essential/README.md

 **Send an appropriate HTTP error status code when the ingredients are invalid.**

+TODO: The HTTP response status code is currently 200 ([OK](TODO)) when the recipe ingredients are invalid.

 - Pick the appropriate 4×× Client Error status code from [httpstatuses.com](https://httpstatuses.com/).
 - Set the response HTTP status code.